zbb272/node-process-dc-web-career-021819/README.md

 ## Standard Input and Output

-So how does our Node process communicates with the outside world besides the environment variables?
+So how does our Node process communicate with the outside world besides the environment variables?
 Can we pass some data and get the Node script to output the results that we need?

 Standard input `process.stdin` and output `process.stdout` are the answer.
 They are streams.

 We'll talk about streams and the input (which is a readable stream) later.
 For now consider an example in which we output a string: